 Wondering if it’s possible to care for a baby and work from home?
-Discover how to balance working from home with baby and still get the job done.
+Discover how to balance working from home with baby and still getting the job done.

 “After maternity leave, I’ll ask if I can work full-time from home,” I told my husband a few months after I had given birth to my eldest.
 “My job is conducive to work from home, I can still earn income, I’ll save on child care costs and I’ll be able to spend time with the little guy!”